cmucg/ayml/README.md

 # ayml
-AYML means Another YAML, that uses dots and number to clearly show the indents.
+AYML means Another YAML, that uses vertical lines and number to clearly show the indents.